batonogov/gitlab-auto-mr/README.md

 - ✅ Compatible with GitLab CI/CD
 - ✅ Cross-platform support (Linux, macOS, Windows)
 - ✅ Built with Go 1.24 for optimal performance
-- ✅ Update existing MRs with new commits and metadata
+- ✅ Smart MR management - automatically updates existing MRs or creates new ones
-- ✅ Smart MR detection and management
+- ✅ No need to remember flags - works intelligently by default

 ## Docker Images